Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Doing the parsing and the nicer key names now makes the rest of our codebase simpler because we don't have to deal with this all the time.
 For example, `entry.job_title`{format: javascript} is nicer to read and type than `entry['job title']`{format: javascript}.

-## Step 3: Load the datasets
+## Step 3: Load datasets

 Now that we have our data parsing functions, we can use D3 to load the data with Ajax requests.

-{crop-start: 47, crop-end: 58, format: javascript}
+{crop-start: 47, crop-end: 58, format: javascript, line-numbers: false}
 ![Data loading](code_samples/es6v2/DataHandling.js)

 Here you can see another ES6 trick: default argument values.
 If `callback` is false, we set it to `_.noop` - a function that does nothing.
 This lets us later call `callback()` without worrying whether it was given as an argument.